MoSrewa/PluralLLM/README.md

 # [PluralLLM: Pluralistic Alignment in LLMs via Federated Learning](https://arxiv.org/abs/2503.09925)

 **PluralLLM** is a Federated Learning framework for aligning Large Language Models (LLMs) with diverse human preferences in a privacy-preserving and fairness-aware manner.
-Built to address the limitations of centralized RLHF (Reinforcement Learning from Human Feedback), PluralLLM enables decentralized training of a transformer-based preference predictor, which can serve directly as a reward model in RLHF pipelines.
+Built to address the preference data privacy limitations of centralized RLHF (Reinforcement Learning from Human Feedback), PluralLLM enables decentralized training of a transformer-based preference predictor, which can serve directly as a reward model in RLHF pipelines.

 Our method uses Federated Averaging (FedAvg) to efficiently aggregate updates from multiple clients, achieving: